 Curious about what’s in store for the packaging industry in the coming years?
-Our comprehensive report on Packaging Industry trends for 2024 has all your queries covered.
+Our comprehensive report on Packaging Industry trends for 2025 covers all your queries.

 Trend 1: Circular packaging material

 Circular packaging materials sequester atmospheric carbon dioxide, which makes it an ideal alternative to plastic.
-For instance, plant-based polymers have the capacity to capture carbon dioxide, rendering them a sustainable substitute for traditional packaging materials.
+For instance, plant-based polymers can capture carbon dioxide, rendering them a sustainable substitute for traditional packaging materials.

 Many companies are innovating in the space of circular packaging.
 Let’s explore a few of them.